Your parental leave rights in New Zealand: A guide for employees

 This applies even if you've worked for the same employer for years.

-Multiple employers: When calculating your eligibility, you can combine hours worked across different employers.
+Multiple employers: When calculating your eligibility for government-paid parental leave, you can combine hours worked across different employers.

 More guides from Crayon